vaadin/hackathon-25-0/README.md

   * Worked fine, but no smooth animation to be seen
 * Hot reload of styles in META-INF/resources/styles.css
   * Worked fine
+* Server mcp.vaadin.com
+  * Made a huge difference for Claude Code when I enabled it, for the better